-In December, search committees decide whom they will want to interview at the MLA and will either call or email to schedule the interview.
+In December, search committees decide whom they will want to interview at the MLA or on Skype/ Zoom and will either call or email to schedule the interview.
 Students should make sure their contact information on their CV is up-to-date and valid until the day before the convention, and includes a cell phone number.